-My work as a licensed marriage and family therapist affords me the opportunity to work with couples and families in all different stages of life, from preparing before the first baby arrives to navigating the murky waters of dating after divorce.
+My work as a licensed marriage and family therapist affords me the opportunity to work with couples and families in all different stages of life, from preparing before the first baby arrives at navigating the murky waters of dating after divorce.

 Individuals who divorce often want to know how they should prepare to re-enter the dating scene, usually after at least a year of being married.
-It’s much different the second around as divorced individuals bring a new set of concerns with them into dating, including an ex-spouse and sometimes children.
+It’s much different in the second round as divorced individuals bring a new set of concerns with them into dating, including an ex-spouse and sometimes children.

-Recently, Dr. Kate Campbell, LMFT was featured by the Reader’s Digest as a guest expert on “Don’t Date After Divorce - Without Doing These 11 Things First”.
+Recently, Dr. Kate Campbell, LMFT was featured by Reader’s Digest as a guest expert on “Don’t Date After Divorce - Without Doing These 11 Things First”.
 It’s a great outline and resource for individuals wanting a little more guidance around what next steps to take and how to take those steps.

 You may have heard the saying, “Get back on the horse” in reference to overcoming difficulties, whether it’s trying to resume a habit after a waylay (starting to workout again after vacation, anyone?) or moving ahead in the face of failure (finding employment after being fired, #toughbreak).

 Yet, I caution you to apply this philosophy, seemingly without thought, to all areas of your life, especially your love life.

 Think about how much you’ve changed as a person from when you first started dating, to getting married, and now being divorced.
 Probably a lot!
 Would the high school version of yourself, college, or even young adults recognize you?

 Reflecting on our past is deep and deliberate work; we may have made choices in our past for which we feel a sense of regret, shame, and guilt (for anyone whose marriage ended because of infidelity, this may resonate with you).